-All jobs are different but there are some skills that all employers look for, so it's worth while investing time and (if you can afford it) money into developing these skills.
+There are some key skills that all employers look for, so it's worthwhile investing time and a bit of money into developing your key skills...

-If you can show your employer that you have these skills then they will be much more likely to take you on or to promote you.
-Also by taking on a course in the sector you want to go into you will be showing your potential employer that you are really dedicated to the job you are applying for, and that you have prepared for it and planned for it.
-This is a good opportunity to show your enthusiasm.
+Taking on a more specific course in the sector you want to go in to shows your potential employer that you are dedicated to the job you are applying for, and that you have prepared for it.

 Top 10 Skills Employers are Looking for

-- Maths: The same applies as for English, check out the other floor for information on what courses are available.
+2) Maths: The same applies as for English, check out the English and Maths floor for information on what courses are available.

-- ICT Skills: ICT (Information and Communications Technology) skills are getting more and more important for a lot of jobs so getting strong skills here could really help you stand out as a job applicant.
+3) IT Skills: IT (Information Technology) skills are getting more and more important for a lot of jobs so having strong skills in IT could really help you be a strong applicant as technology becomes more complex.

-- Sector Specific: The sector that you are applying for may have specific courses that are either expected of you, or which would give you a head start, check out some of your options on the other floor of this building.
+5) Sector Specific: The sector that you are applying for may have specific courses that are either expected of you, or which would give you a head start.
+Check out some of your options on floor five.

 How Do I Show These Skills?

-You will need to show them in two ways, on your CV and in person.
+When applying for a job, you will need to show your skills in two ways: 1) on your CV and 2) in person: